aryanranjan2005/aryanranjan2005/README.md

 ---

 ### 💫 About Me
-Analytics-driven student engineer from NIT Patna with a proven track record of translating data into growth.
-I've delivered results like doubling sales for **Physics Wallah**, cutting costs by 40% for **XAM1**, and boosting enrollment at **TRADE WITH MARKET** through data-driven campaigns.
+Analytics-driven research engineer from NIT Patna with a proven track record of translating data into growth.
+I've delivered results at **Larsen & Toubro**, doubling sales for **Physics Wallah**, cutting costs by 40% for **XAM1**, and boosting enrollment at **TRADE WITH MARKET** through data-driven campaigns.
 I'm passionate about building efficient, high-impact products at the crossroads of finance, marketing, and technology.

 ---

 ### 💡 Consultancy and Internship Experiences

 <details>
-  <summary><strong style="font-size:1.1em;">► Trainee Engineer Intern</strong> at <strong>Larsen & Toubro</strong></summary>
+  <summary><strong style="font-size:1.1em;"> Trainee Engineer Intern</strong> at <strong>Larsen & Toubro</strong></summary>
   <br>
   <em>May - July 2025</em>
   <ul>